OllieMurray/NearFinancialCallOption/README.md

 The [inverse normal] is a world class approximation.
 The [normal-CDF] results in some error, a benchmark test was performed in the excel file accompanying the project.

 # Intent
 The overall intent of this package is to show that NEAR is capable of performing complex simulations and mathematical operations with relatively high speed and precision.
 It could be possible to use the code developed in here for the creation of an option market.
 The code would need to be extended to make oracle calls to return prices of crypto assets and their volatilities (from a market data provider which calculated these based on historical data) to act as a market maker using the [Black-Scholes] price as reference.
-Markets could open with [Black-Scholes] prices and then
+Markets could open with [Black-Scholes] prices and then be driven by market forces.

 Alternatively, markets could be open to purely to the forces of supply and demand from which the [Black-Scholes] formula could be used to back out the [implied volatility] which acts as a critical reference point for making financial decisions when compared against realized and historical volatilities [realized vs implied vs historical volatility].

+Extending the project in this direction require porting the code base to [RUST] as [AS] is [not currently intended for financial purposes].

 # Quick Start